jro31/jethro-codes/_articles/my-story.md

 Like I said, the reputation that Colombia had within the US was that it was the land of drug cartels.

 And I won't misrepresent things and tell you that I was the only tourist.
 There was a very established backpacking route through South America, and that included Colombia.
-To people who were already here, it was no secret how amazing Colombia was to visit.
+To people who were already there, it was no secret how amazing Colombia was.
 But its reputation in the outside world stopped it becoming infested with tourists.

 I stayed there for six weeks, even learning to dive.
 And when it came time to leave, I did so in a very Douglas MacArthuresque fashion, promising that _'I will return.'_